jiang7f/rasengan/README.md

 ```
 for GPU version.

-If you see "Environment configuration is successful!" it means the installation is successful.
+If you see "✅  Environment configuration is successful!" it means the installation is successful.

 If the installation fails, you may consider: